sdsykes/nut-8/README.md

     Line end gaps: 0
     Largest gap: 0

+### Validation

+The resulting file passes validation:

+    $ ./alastalo_validator alastalon_salissa.compressed.txt
+    All words found:    [✓]
+    Lines max 80 chars: [✓]
+    21162 lines

+The validator actually saved me sending an incorrect entry.
+When developing this I interpreted the rules to mean that I could include only a single instance of each word, so I was running uniq on the word list before using it.
+This produces a very compressed version of the book, only 9225 lines.
+But the validator complained, and including all instances of the words fixed it.

 ### Solution description

 The basic idea is to split the words into "buckets" which contain words of the same length, and then place